 Numbers don’t lie, and the numbers in a new infographic are telling us what we’ve known all along: reputation management is essential to the livelihood of every brand.
 Plus, new research tells us that a reputation management crisis is always just around the corner.

 We know that your brand’s reputation impacts how well you can attract customers.
 But for public corporations, the stakes are higher.
 Major incidents can affect share price by up to 30%, possibly more.
 Research tells us that most companies are at great risk of a reputation incident that will negatively impact their share price over the next five years.
-Is your brand prepared for a reputation crisis?
+Do you have a crisis management plan in place?

 According to an infographic from Digital Firefly, your reputation lives forever, and management of your reputation should be a company’s top priority.
 The infographic shares several statistics that are highly relevant to reputation management, especially for brands: